Mohibullah-Barakzai/Mohibullah-Barakzai/README.md

 ---

 ## 🚀 About Me
-- 🔎 **IT Support & Security Professional** with 2+ years of IT/security experience and 8+ years of additional professional background
+- 🔎 **Penetration Tester & Security Researcher** with practical experience in exploit development, reverse engineering, vulnerability research, and adversary emulation
-- 🛡️ Transitioning into **penetration testing & SOC analysis**, with a focus on reproducible, audit‑grade workflows
+- 🛡️ Strong foundation in **networking, Linux, and cybersecurity**, with a growing focus on uncovering complex attack paths and building resilient defenses in enterprise environments
-- ⚡ Builder of **[ShadowOps Lab](https://github.com/Mohibullah-Barakzai/ShadowOps-Lab)** — a next‑gen penetration testing & SOC training framework
+- ⚡ Skilled in **C++, Python, and JavaScript** for exploit prototypes, automation, and web security testing
-- 🎯 Skilled in **forensic investigation, automation, and incident response**
+- 🎯 Currently pursuing the **Offensive Security track** including **OSCP, OSWE, and OSED**
-- 🌍 Actively expanding into **bug bounty research** and **security automation**
+- 🌍 Passionate about **red teaming, exploit development, and adversary emulation** aligned to real‑world threat models
 ---

 ## 🏆 Certifications